 Our core segments are overnight air cargo; aviation ground equipment manufacturing and sales; commercial jet engines and parts; and corporate and other.

-• Operating income was $0.2 million for the quarter ended September 30, 2022, a decrease of $0.5 million from the prior year’s operating income of $0.7 million.
+• Operating income was $0.8 million for the quarter ended September 30, 2023, an increase of $0.6 million from the prior year’s operating income of $0.2 million.

 *Adjusted EBITDA is a non-GAAP financial measure; see below for further explanation and reconciliation to GAAP measure.

 “Our results reflect a significant contribution by Worldwide Aircraft Services (“WASI”).
 The integration of this recent acquisition within the Mountain Air Cargo (“MAC”) family has contributed significantly to the growth in our Overnight Air Cargo segment.
 By adding capacity to our system, MAC has been able to expand beyond its previous capacity and continue to grow with its new maintenance customer base.

 Sales levels and backlog are notably lower at Global Ground Support (“GGS”).
 We believe this is a temporary phenomenon reflecting our customers’ demand cycles and fleet planning.
 GGS is focusing on the future and using this time to set the stage for 2024.

 Finally, Commercial Jet Engines and Parts delivered strong year over year growth, consistent with strong industry fundamentals and subsequent demand for aftermarket parts.
 The supply chain continues to be restricting—generally causing a dampening of margins and slower inventory turns.”

 Overnight Air Cargo